Emergency Services in Malaysia:

 National Number

-Public Sector vs. Private Sector: Understanding the Duality
+Public vs Private Sector: Understanding the Two Systems

 Public Hospitals (KKM)

-The public system is managed by the Ministry of Health.
+The public system is run by the Ministry of Health.
 It offers near-universal coverage at extremely low rates for citizens, but higher fees apply to expatriates.

-- Wait times sometimes longer for non-critical cases.
+- Waiting times can be longer for non-critical cases.

-- Payment required in advance for foreigners (except for immediate life-threatening emergencies).
+- Payment required upfront for foreigners (except for immediate life-threatening emergencies).

 Private Hospitals

-Malaysia is a major destination for medical tourism.
-Private establishments (Sime Darby, Gleneagles, Pantai) have their own emergency services and private ambulances.
+Malaysia is a leading medical tourism destination.
+Private facilities (Sime Darby, Gleneagles, Pantai) have their own emergency departments and private ambulances.

 - Ultra-fast response.

-- Possibility to choose your specialist upon admission.
+- The option to choose your specialist on admission.

 - Essential: Have international health insurance or a credit card with a high limit.